Hans Gustav Wilhelm Steinert

 Hans Gustav Wilhelm Steinert (10 April 1875 – 3 November 1911) was a German neurologist best known for publishing the first description of myotonic dystrophy.

 Early life and career

 Steinert was born in Dresden to Otto Steinert, a lawyer, and his wife Louise.
 From 1893 Steinert studied philosophy and medicine at the Universities of Leipzig, Freiburg, Berlin and Kiel, qualifying as a doctor in 1898.

-He first worked first as an assistant to Adolph Seeligmüller (1837-1912) in Halle, before working as a neurologist in Berlin under Emmanuel Mendel.
+He worked first as an assistant to Adolph Seeligmüller (1837-1912) in Halle, before working as a neurologist in Berlin under Emmanuel Mendel.
 Further employment included being an assistant to Franz Windscheid at the Leipzig pathology institute, and to Alfred Fiedler at the Dresden city hospital.
 Following this, he worked as first assistant to Heinrich Curschmann (1846-1910) at the Leipzig university hospital, being promoted to assistant professor in 1910.